qlik-oss/core-website/docs/recipes/data-loading.md

 But the `9076` port is the engines standard API port and here we have also opened it to the _outside_ and mapped it to port `9076` on your local machine.
 So requests to your machine on port `9076` will go to qix-engine container.

-So now that we have a database container with the data, a GRPC-Connector container and an engine running all we need is to trigger a load of the data.
+Now that we have a database container with the data, a GRPC-Connector container and an engine running all we need is to trigger a load of the data.

 We will do this with a small `Node.JS` program using the Qlik library [Enigma.js](https://github.com/qlik-oss/enigma.js) to talk with the engine to trigger a load of our airport data via the GRPC-Connector.